 As temperatures drop, hot drinks become even more tempting.
 Gingerbread lattes.
 Peppermint mochas.
 They’re delicious, and comforting, but come at a cost (monetary and caloric)!
 Tea, on the other hand, lands fiercely on the other end of the spectrum.
 This calorie-free, hydrating beverage boasts health promoting powers that rival even the most festive drink.
-Give it a chance, if you haven’t!
+Give it a chance and experience the amazing health benefits of tea over sugary drinks.

 Tea is nothing new—people have been drinking it since about 2700 BC.
 Originally from China, the creation of tea seemed to be an accident rather than an intentional pursuit of a tasty beverage—though the story has never been confirmed.
 It quickly spread to Japan and became a staple of the traditional Tea Ceremony.
 Skip forward thousands of years and tea has gained in popularity not only because it tastes good, but because its high polyphenol content has been associated with many health advantages.
 In order to understand why we should drink more, we must first understand some key tea terms and our options.